lewisdonovan/google-news-scraper/README.md

 ### Puppeteer Arguments (optional)
 An array of Chromium flags to pass to the browser instance.
 By default, this will be an empty array.
 A full list of available flags can be found [here](https://peter.sh/experiments/chromium-command-line-switches/).
-NB: if you are launching this in a Heroku app, you will need to pass the '--no-sandbox' and '--disable-setuid-sandbox' flags, as explained in [this SO answer](https://stackoverflow.com/a/52228855/7546845)
+NB: if you are launching this in a Heroku app, you will need to pass the `--no-sandbox` and `--disable-setuid-sandbox` flags, as explained in [this SO answer](https://stackoverflow.com/a/52228855/7546845).

 The format of the timeframe is a string comprised of a number, followed by a letter prepresenting the time operator.
 For example `1y` would signify 1 year.
 Full list of operators below:
 * h = hours (eg: `12h`)